JerryFleming/PyDoc/library/sys.rst

 .. data:: hash_info

-   A :term:`struct sequence` giving parameters of the numeric hash implementation.
+   A :term:`结构体序列` giving parameters of the numeric hash implementation.
 For more details about hashing of numeric types, see :ref:`numeric-hash`.